tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 Building the image requires downloading of a large amount of data and compilation of a number of packages, including the kernel.
 On my six core Xeon laptop, building it took about 11 minutes (90 CPU minutes).
 Your mileage may vary.
 You can use the `-j` option to specify the number of packages to build in parallel.
 Each is allowed to use all cores, but for this build, most do not use more than one.
 Therefore, it is recommended to set it to less than the number of physical cores in your machine.

-Use Nix to build the installer ISO:
+Use Nix to build the installer ISO (if you are on an aarch64 machine, use `installer-bootstrap` instead of `installer-bootstrap-cross`):

 ```
 nixos-m1$ nix-build -A installer-bootstrap-cross -o installer -j4